-- Rogues-Gallery Transplant: Mild examples.
-Both the Hobgoblin and Tombstone showed up in early issues as reoccuring villains.
+- Rogues Gallery Transplant: Mild examples.
+Both the Hobgoblin and Tombstone showed up in early issues as reoccurring villains.
 In fact, the Hobgoblin was the first super villain he faced.
 Later, The Brotherhood of Evil Mutants showed up quite a bit despite editors for X-Men comics being very picky about that sort of thing.
 Even later, Venom, of all people, developed a recurring feud with Darkhawk.
 Ironically, Darkhawk typically tended to have an easier time against Venom than Spider-Man did, possibly because Darkhawk wasn't psyched out by Venom the way Spidey was.

 - Self-Made Orphan: Broderick Bozin killed his and Allegra's mother in his early days as a serial killer.
 Allegra never told her father what really happened, partially because her mother was abusive, and partially to protect her brother.

 - Where It All Began: The Marvel Legacy one-shot has Chris return to the Happyland Amusement Park and regain control of his armor.

 - Vigilante Man: The original idea behind Savage Steel, a vigilante in powered armor sponsored by The Cabal, a group of vigilante cops wanting to use lethal force against criminals.
 It didn't work out.

 - Would Hurt a Child: Serial killer Broderick Bozin kills anyone who catches his fancy, including a child in a Bait-and-Switch cliffhanger that implied he killed Chris's brother Jason (he didn't).